 Ample fire water supply should be available.
 A fixed sprinkler/deluge system is recommended.
-The container choice, for example storage vessel, may effect static accumulation and dissipation.
+The type of container used to store the material may affect static accumulation and dissipation.
 Keep container closed.
 Handle containers with care.
 Open slowly in order to control possible pressure release.
 Store in a cool, well-ventilated area.
 Outside or detached storage preferred.
 Storage containers should be earthed and bonded.
 Fixed storage containers, transfer containers and associated equipment should be grounded and bonded to prevent accumulation of static charge.

-SECTION 8 EXPOSURE CONTROLS / PERSONAL PROTECTION
+EXPOSURE CONTROLS / PERSONAL PROTECTION